-Certain prior period amounts in these Unaudited Consolidated Financial Statements have been reclassified to conform to the current period presentation, with no net effect on the Company's operating income, loss before income tax benefit, net loss or stockholders' deficit for any period presented.
+Certain prior period amounts in these Unaudited Consolidated Financial Statements have been reclassified to conform to the current period presentation, with no net effect on the Company's operating income, income (loss) before income taxes, net income (loss) or stockholders' deficit for any period presented.

-We reclassified certain cash flows related to settlement assets and customer account balances and the related obligations from net cash used in operating activities to net cash used in financing activities within the Unaudited Consolidated Statements of Cash Flows.
+We reclassified certain cash flows related to settlement assets and customer account balances and the related obligations from net cash used in operating activities to net cash provided by financing activities within the Unaudited Consolidated Statements of Cash Flows.
 Prior period amounts have been reclassified to conform to the current period presentation.
-These changes have no impact on our previously reported financial position or net increase in cash and cash equivalents.

 The current period presentation classifies all changes in settlement and customer account balance obligations on our Unaudited Consolidated Statements of Cash Flows as net cash provided by (used in) financing activities.
 The current period presentation provides a more meaningful representation of the cash flows related to the movement of settlement assets and customer account balances due to the restrictions on and use of those funds.